Yoram Moefana

-Yoram Moefana (born 18 July 2000) is a French rugby union player who plays for Bordeaux Bègles in the Top 14 and the French national team.
-His position is centre.
+Yoram Falatea Mulifenua Pio Moefana (born 18 July 2000) is a French professional rugby union player who plays as a centre for Top 14 club Bordeaux Bègles and the France national team.
+Born into a Futunan family, he started his professional career in 2018.

-His uncle is current French international rugby player Sipili Falatea, who plays for Bordeaux Bègles too as a prop.

 Early life

 Originally from Futuna, Yoram Moefana was born into a rugby household with his uncles Tapu Falatea and Sipili Falatea being professional rugby players.
 He arrived in Metropolitan France at the age of 13 with his uncle.
 After having started rugby in Limoges, he joined the Colomiers academy.

-Club career
+Professional career

+Bordeaux Bègles

 After having made his debut in Pro D2 with Colomiers during the 2018–19 season, Moefana was recruited by Top 14 club Bordeaux Bègles in the summer of 2019.

-International career
+France

 Yoram Moefana was called by Fabien Galthié to the French national team for the first time in 2020, for the Autumn Nations Cup.

 In 2022, he won the 2022 Six Nations Championship and the Grand Slam, scoring a try against Scotland at Murrayfield whereas he was injured for the last game against England at the Stade de France.